PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec03_examplesOfUse/sample_letterbox.rst

 ********

 * This section describes how to calculate the resolution and other settings when using letterboxes.
-* This is how to set the letterbox to be displayed at ``10%`` height at the top and bottom of the screen.
+* Letterboxes at the top and bottom of the screen at ResolutionGate's ``10%`` ratio.
 * Here are the steps to output with Playblast.

+.. sep

+* Please create a RenderOverride node.

 ++++